Church Street United Methodist Church (Knoxville, Tennessee): Construction

+Later history

 On Labor Day 1940, with his campaign for a third term beginning, President Franklin D. Roosevelt was driven past the church en route to Newfound Gap to dedicate the Great Smoky Mountains National Park.
 He reportedly inquired about the church and remarked, "That is the most beautiful church I have ever seen."

 The congregation made additions behind the original building in 1964, when a new education building was built, and in 1986–1989, when the Church Life Building was built.
 The additions used the same exterior building materials as the 1930 building, have minimal attachment to the original building, and are considered "sympathetic" to the original design.

 In 2009, the church building was listed on the National Register of Historic Places.
 The National Register listing recognizes the building for its architecture and its stained glass.